VinayaKumaraC/weather-forecast-app/README.md

 DOM manipulation and event handling

-Using localStorage to store recent searches
+Using localStorage to store recent user data

 Creating responsive layouts using Tailwind CSS